 For me, this test was tolerable, not really any worse than a MCAS skin reaction.
 My sweat was slightly low in a few places.
 No surprise, as I often skip my deodorant stick with no repercussions.

-I’m looking forward to sharing my major improvements on new treatments– not beta blockers, which can exacerbate mast cell reactions.
+The tests validated my need for treatmentโalthough not beta blockers, because they can exacerbate mast cell reactions.
 Aside from treatment, there’s a lot of value in a formal diagnosis for other providers to understand my body’s reactions and to support disability accommodations.
 For example, one doctor was so obsessed with my high blood pressure that she dismissed my CSF leak.
-Now I can explain my hyperadrenergic response.
+Now I can explain it as dysautonomia.

 After my long day of autonomic testing, my friend asked, “Do you want to go out and celebrate?”